WYNZ: Portland's Best Rock

-In the late 1970s, WLOB-FM was known as "FM 101 - Portland's Best Rock", giving progressive rock station 107.5 WBLM some serious competition and sometimes beating WBLM in the ratings as well.
+In the late 1970s, WLOB-FM was known as "FM 101 - Portland's Best Rock", giving progressive rock station WBLM (107.5 FM) some serious competition and sometimes beating WBLM in the ratings as well.
 In late 1980, the station was sold to Eastman Broadcasting, which was also in the process of purchasing WCSH (970 AM).

 Eastman changed WLOB-FM's call sign to WYNZ-FM in December 1980, while AM 970 became WYNZ, simulcasting the FM station.
 The AOR format remained.
 For the next year, the station was known as "Z101 - Portland's Best Rock".
 Some of the DJs on WYNZ-FM included Danny Shewster, G.V.
 Rapp, John Clark, Karen (Tucker) Payson, Bennie Green, Scott Schuster, Will Jackson and Jeff Spicer.

 Adult contemporary and oldies

 Eastman changed WYNZ-FM to an adult contemporary music format in November 1981, calling the station Y101.
 At that point, Z101 veteran John Clark defected to WBLM and the new on-air line-up included morning man Bob Rose as well as Dean Rogers, Andy Kosinski and later Ted Talbot.
 WYNZ-AM-FM were sold to Buckley Broadcasting in the mid-1980s with the Y101 adult contemporary format remained in place.

 In 1989, WYNZ changed formats to oldies.
 It was known as "Portland's Solid Gold, Y101-FM" playing hits from the 1950s, 1960s and 1970s.
 Bob Rose remained on mornings as well as Ted Talbot handling afternoons.
 Andy Kosinski was the evening voice.
 Chuck Igo joined the station to handle middays.
 Bob Rose exited the station in the early 1990s and Dean Rogers returned to the FM side of the WYNZ operation to handle mornings.